vanadium/website/content/concepts/syncbase-overview.md

 - It may or may not have an instance of the app available to resolve conflicts.
 - It needs to function as a multi-tenant service that app developers can run for their users.
-- It should be simple for an app developer or advanced user to deploy (e.g. VM image with everything required).
+- It is simple for an app developer or advanced user to deploy (e.g. VM image with everything required).
-- The first version does not need to scale beyond a single machine.
-This implementation would probably use MySQL as the underlying storage layer and could likely handle tens of thousands of users.
+- The first version does not scale beyond a single machine.
+This implementation is mostly the same as the mobile implementation and is suitable for prototyping.
+A subsequent version would probably use MySQL as the underlying storage layer and could likely handle tens of thousands of users.
   Further scale would be up to the developer or open source community.

 One idea that we need to explore further is for the cloud peer to be sync-only.
-It would not support Put/Get/Delete/Scan/Query.
+It would not support Put/Get/Delete/Scan.
 By removing that functionality, we could potentially increase scalability and simplify deployment.

 [Vanadium security model]: /concepts/security.html